 - Have your child write on their palm, use arm tapping, or you can have your child spell words while at the same time doing a jumping jack or bouncing a ball.

 - Take a walk in the neighborhood and read the world.
 There are letters and signs everywhere.

 - Go to the grocery store and read the entire store.

-- When teaching specific skills, use letter tiles and flashcards.
+- When teaching specific reading and spelling skills, use letter tiles and flashcards.

 - Your child will see a picture of a steak and the child will say “ea –long a – steak.”

 - Your child will write the ea in the air 3 times while saying it aloud.

 - Your child will practice at least 3 phonemic activities with the ea.

 - Your child will arm tap, palm write, write the ea in shaving cream, sand, etc.

 - Your child will write 10 words with the ea that you dictate to them (great, break, wear, bear, etc.).

 - Your child will read a list of words with ea and underline the ea as they read.